 1. Why is it so difficult to give feedback?

-Giving feedback, as many other things, is difficult without having enough experience.
-This is especially the case if this in not integrated into the company culture and there are no established practices to support it.
+Giving feedback, like many other things, is difficult without having enough experience.
+This is especially the case if this is not integrated into the company culture and there are no established practices to support it.

 Feedback can be given in many ways.
 It might be a spontaneous ‘thank you’ for great work or a recurring feedback meeting a few times a year to discuss more specific and in-depth feedback.